obviyus/SuperSeriousBot/README.md

 You can find the latest image built on the master branch on [Docker Hub](https://hub.docker.com/r/superserious/bot), or alternatively build it yourself:

 Use the `Dockerfile` to build an image for the bot.
 You can use `example-compose.yaml` as a reference for docker compose.
-It uses watchtower to update the image from DockerHub and another container for the MySQL DB.
+It uses watchtower to update the image from DockerHub, a container for the MySQL DB and another for QBittorrent.

 The config for the docker image uses environment variables in a file called `ssgbot.env` you can find the example env_file in `configuration/example.env`